guacsec/guac-docs/guac-rest.md

+---
+layout: page
-# GUAC REST API Documentation
+title: GUAC REST API Documentation
+parent: "How GUAC works"
+permalink: /rest-api/
+nav_order: 5
+---

 ## Overview

 The GUAC REST API provides an alternative to the GUAC GraphQL API, offering simplified access to advanced queries.
 It is ideal for users or developers who prefer REST endpoints over GraphQL queries and need to integrate GUAC services into their own tools and scripts.

 ## Base URL